trailheadapps/redwoods-insurance/README.md

 ## Salesforce Metadata Setup <a name="sfMetadata"></a>

-The 'Salesforce Org Setup' folder in this repository contains the neccesary metadata to setup a Salesforce Scratch Org for use with this mobile app.
-To quickly establish your scratch org with this metadata:
+The 'Salesforce Org Setup' folder in this repository contains _most of_ the neccesary metadata to setup a Salesforce Scratch Org for use with this mobile app.
+However, there are several manual steps you must acomplish using the Salesforce UI to finalize your scratch org with this metadata:

 1. Set up your environment.
 Follow the steps in the [Quick Start: Salesforce DX](https://trailhead.salesforce.com/en/content/learn/projects/quick-start-salesforce-dx) Trailhead Project.